-It is likely you may receive either or all of the following answers.
+You may likely receive either one or all of the following answers.

-- Your performance appraisal will play a huge role in your salary hike and promotion.
+- Your performance appraisal will play a significant role in your salary hike and promotion.

 - The self-appraisal you submit now will directly influence your overall annual review as an employee.